pawelc/docs/toread_prob_nn.md

+Connectionist multivariate density-estimation and its application to speech synthesis On composite marginal likelihoods
+An overview of composite likelihood methods
 The neural autoregressive distribution estimator
 Does the wake-sleep algorithm produce good density estimators Modeling high-dimensional discrete data with multi-layer neural networks